maueroats/teaching/content/intermediate-cs/ch11/house-project.md

 5. Cost functions completed.

 Work days:

+1. Sketch house and check-in plan.
+    - List three traits you can change.
+    - List functions needed.
-1. Sketch house.
-Outline functions needed.
-Write two of them house functions.
-Check off 1 and 2.
-Complete house at home.
+    - Write two of the house functions.
+    - (Work on house at home.
+Do at least two functions.)
 2. Decide costs, outline functions needed.
 Start writing cost functions.
    Complete cost functions at home.
-3. Do we need a third work day??
-We will find out.
+3. We will need a third work day to finish up.

 Due: Thursday after Thanksgiving (note: we will work on new material this week).